Shida18719/desk-hq/README.md

 As a first time user of the site I want to be able to:

++ I want to be able to access the website from any device.
 + Understand what the site is for and how to navigate the site.
 + Register for an account.
 + Quickly understand the benefits of co-working and how the space can help me grow my business, so that I am motivated to sign up.
-+ Access the website from any device.
 + Contact somebody via the contact form or contact details for enquiry.
 + Receive feedback from my intaraction with the website
++ I want to learn more about the project on github.

 #### __Returning Visitor Goals__